moxiegirl/getstarted/content/windows/step_one.md

 If you have a previous version of VirtualBox installed, do not reinstall it with the Boot2Docker installer.
 When prompted, uncheck it.

-1. Click <a href="https://github.com/boot2docker/windows-installer/releases/download/v1.6.2/docker-install.exe" >to download the windows installer</a>.
+1. Click <a href="https://github.com/boot2docker/windows-installer/releases/download/v1.6.2/docker-install.exe" >to download the Boot2Docker for Windows installer</a>.

-	  The browser downloads the package to your machine.
+	  The browser downloads the installer to your machine.
 It can take about a minute.

 3. Open the downloaded `docker-install.exe` file from your browser or by double-click the file itself.